containernetworking/cni/SPEC.md

 Assuming the `bridge` plugin is satisfied, it produces no output on standard out and exits with a 0 return code.

-2) next call the `tuning` plugin with the following request configuration:
+2) Next call the `tuning` plugin with the following request configuration:

 ```json
 {